Lake Erie: Lighthouses

 The lake is dotted by distinct lighthouses.
-A lighthouse off the coast of Cleveland, beset with cold lake winter spray, has an unusual artistic icy shape, although sometimes ice prevents the light from being seen by maritime vessels.
+The lighthouses often become coated with ice in winter.

 Folklore

 There have been unconfirmed reports of persons spotting a creature akin to the Loch Ness Monster, beginning in the 19th century and sometimes called "Bessie" or "South Bay Bessie".
 There were reports in 1990 of people seeing a "large creature moving in the water about 1000 ft from their boat" described as black in color, about 35 ft long, with a snakelike head, and moving as fast as a boat.
 Five other people reported seeing something similar on three separate occasions, but there is no scientific evidence of such a creature.
 There is a Lake Erie Monster beer and a Cleveland Monsters hockey team.

 There have been sporadic reports of people in Cleveland being able to see the Canadian shoreline as if it were immediately offshore, even though Canada is 50 mi from Cleveland.
 It has been speculated that this is a weather-related phenomenon, working on similar principles as a mirage.